agens-no/PolyglotUnity/README.md

 # PolyglotUnity

-A Unity3d plugin for Polyglot Localization that makes it possible to keep the localization editing in a google drive spreadsheet.
+A Unity3d plugin for Polyglot Localization, which is a project that translates games to many languages.
+This plugin makes it possible to automatically download the polyglot master spreadsheet and a custom game specific spreadsheet and parses it in a unity project.

 ## Unity Version